 Model monitoring techniques help to detect unwanted changes in the behavior of a machine learning application in a production environment.
 One of the biggest challenges in model monitoring is distribution shift, which is also one of the main sources of model degradation ~\cite{datasetShift,continual_learning}.

 Diverse types of model monitoring scenarios require different supervision techniques.
 We can distinguish two main groups: Supervised learning and unsupervised learning.
 Supervised learning is the appealing one from a monitoring perspective, where performance metrics can easily be tracked.
-Whilst attractive, these techniques are often unfeasible as they rely either on having ground truth labelled data available or maintaining a hold out set, which leaves the challenge of how to monitor ML models to the realm of unsupervised learning \cite{continual_learning}.
-Popular unsupervised methods that are used in this respect are the Population Stability Index (PSI) or the Kolmogorov-Smirnov test (K-S), all of which measure how much the distribution of the covariates in the new samples differ from the covariate distribution within the training samples.
-These methods are often limited to real-valued data, low-dimensions, and require certain probabilistic assumptions~\citep{continual_learning,ShiftsData}.
+Whilst attractive, these techniques are often unfeasible as they rely either on having ground truth labeled data available or maintaining a hold-out set, which leaves the challenge of how to monitor ML models to the realm of unsupervised learning \cite{continual_learning}.
+Popular unsupervised methods that are used in this respect are the Population Stability Index (PSI) and the Kolmogorov-Smirnov test (K-S), all of which measure how much the distribution of the covariates in the new samples differs from the covariate distribution within the training samples.
+These methods are often limited to real-valued data, low dimensions, and require certain probabilistic assumptions~\citep{continual_learning,ShiftsData}.

-\citet{early_drift} presents an Early Drift Detection Method whose aim is to detect gradual drift, one of the most challenging types of drift \citep{continual_learning}, by calculating the distance between classification errors (number of examples between two classification errors).
-Our work differs from theirs in that we do not need the ground-truth labels of the test samples to monitor model deterioration.

 Another approach suggested by \citet{shapTree} is to monitor the SHAP value contribution of input features over time together with decomposing the loss function across input features in order to identify possible bugs in the pipeline as well as distribution shift.
-This technique can account for previously unaccounted bugs in the machine learning production pipeline, but fails to monitor the model degradation.
+This technique can account for previously unaccounted bugs in the machine learning production pipeline but fails to monitor the model degradation.